swyxio/swyxdotio/content/writing/technical/scrollbar-shenanigans.md

 description: Styling scrollbars for my space on the Internet
 ---

-If you visit this site on a Webkit browser (Chrome, Safari, Opera, new Edge) you will see a new fancy scrollbar:
+If you visit this site on a desktop Webkit browser (Chrome, Safari, Opera, new Edge) you will see a new fancy scrollbar:

 ![zengarden](https://user-images.githubusercontent.com/6764957/73976710-cae4e100-4920-11ea-976e-cc5e1d3373bd.gif)